cdrischler/compphysics-summer-tutorials/journals.md

 _I have more questions - who can I ask?_

 Feel free to contact me if you have any questions!
-Also you might want to discuss this subject with your advisor(s).
+Also, you might want to discuss this subject with your advisor(s).

 Christian Drischler
 <drischler@ohio.edu>